Baltimore Workers’ Compensation Lawyers

 - Medical care.
 Workers’ compensation covers medical expenses incurred to diagnose and treat a work-related injury or illness.
 These expenses can include medication, surgery, hospital bills, doctor visits, and transportation to and from treatment.

 - Rehabilitation.
-Once your injuries or illness has been treated, you may require further rehabilitation.
+Once your injuries or illness have been treated, you may require further rehabilitation.
 Workers’ compensation can pay for rehabilitation and therapy so that you can regain the skills you need to return to your job, or if you cannot return to your prior work, to give you the skills to work in another position.

 - Disability compensation.
 If you are disabled from work, workers’ compensation can provide lost wage benefits, which can take the form of temporary partial disability benefits, temporary total disability benefits, permanent partial disability benefits, or permanent total disability benefits.